Traffic flow monitoring on Swiss freeway Success story

 The consulting and engineering company R. Brüniger AG recommended the use of the Smart Ethernet Box.
 This is an outdoor Power over Ethernet (PoE) switch (PoE standard IEEE 802.3 bt) with integrated wide range power supply unit of 100 to 240 V AC, surge protection, splice tray for fiber optics, and a 24 V DC switching output for supplying additional equipment.
 The Smart Ethernet Box is equipped with up to four Gigabit PoE ports and two uplink ports.

 An additional IP camera was installed on the gantry and connected to a Smart Ethernet Box of the type SCX 4POE 2LX.
 The Smart Ethernet Box is integrated into the access ring of the BSA GE IP network via a singlemode fiber-optic cable.
 To ensure data security, ports that are not needed are disabled.
 In the event that the active port detects a third-party MAC address, the port security status is safeguarded by data packets being blocked and a trap sent to a predefined trap server.

 • The Smart Camera Box is small, compact, and grade-separated.

 • The Smart Camera Box has a good IP protection.

 • The lightning protection is integrated at the same time.

 • It can cover the needs of up to four cameras with PoE.

 • The fiber-optic cable installation can be created easily.

-The installation of the Smart Camera Box to monitor the flow of traffic will make an important contribution to increasing safety in this section of the freeway.
+The installation of the Smart Ethernet Box to monitor the flow of traffic will make an important contribution to increasing safety in this section of the freeway.
 The all-in-one device proves its performance with the robust housing, even under harsh ambient conditions.